gperdrizet/llm_detector/setup_notes.md

 4. Documentation

 At this point, the README needs a good working over too and we should probably dockerize the whole thing.

+## Gunicorn

+Gunicorn will be our deployment WSGI server for Flask.
+Set it up following the Gunicorn instructions in the [Deploying to Production](https://flask.palletsprojects.com/en/3.0.x/deploying/gunicorn/) section of the Flask documentation.